All applications will be reviewed by the mentored hunt coordinator and placed into one of the four priority categories below.

-Participants for AMH program events will be selected randomly in priority rank order from the pool of eligible applicants.
+Participants for AMH program events will be selected randomly in priority rank order from the pool of eligible applicants that attend a WMA workshop.
 Priority 1 applicants will be randomly selected first for each AMH program event.
 If all AMH event spots are not filled with Priority 1 applicants, Priority 2 applicants will then be selected at random to fill remaining spots.
 If event spots are not filled by Priority 1 or Priority 2 applicants, then Priority 3 applicants will be selected at random to fill any remaining spots.
 Applicants determined ineligible will not be selected to participate in AMH events.

-Random selections will take place six weeks prior to the start of each event.
+Random selections will take place after the conclusion of the last WMA workshop.
 If selected as a participant, you will be notified by email and must respond by email within 72 hours.

 Accepting an AMH Selection

 Selected applicants will have 72 hours to accept their AMH event through a reply email.
 After accepting an AMH event, applicants must purchase and/or provide proof of a valid Alabama hunting license by noon, two weeks (14 days) prior to the accepted AMH event date to reserve their spot.
 Required proof will be in the form of an email containing your name, AMH event data, and your Alabama hunting license number sent to the mentored hunt coordinator, Justin.Grider@dcnr.alabama.gov.

 If selected and you applied for multiple AMH events, your Priority ranking will be updated after accepting, and you will remain in the pool of eligible applicants for the successive selections as indicated by your application.
 For example, if you have a Priority 1 application rank and are selected for an AMH event during the October 27, 2018, selection and accept your event, your rank would be updated to Priority 2 for the December 1, 2018 selection.